 If you’re thinking about a career in teaching, you might also be interested in other program options at Wells such as:

 Graduates of the Inclusive Childhood Education Bachelor of Science program will be ready to teach in both general and special education classrooms, grades 1-6, after successfully passing the required New York State certification exams.

-With adolescence certification, our education graduates also go on to teach grades 7-12 in biology, chemistry, physics, social studies, English, math, and Spanish.
+With adolescence certification, our education graduates also go on to teach grades 7-12 in biology, chemistry, physics, social studies, English, and math.

 New York State requires students to take and pass the following tests in order to complete their certification: Educating All Students (EAS), Academic Literacy Skills Test (ALST), two Content Specialty Tests (CST)—Multi-subject AND Students with Disabilities, and the edTPA.